 Then you still have the island of Gozo; this is a relatively quiet island.
 To Gozo, mostly tourists come for their peace, culture, and nature.
 Approximately 32,000 people live in an area of 67 km².
 It is known for its incredibly beautiful temples, which are also one of the oldest in the world.
 When you want to go diving, this is an ideal location during your sailing holiday in Malta.
 With lots of beaches and clear blue sea, this is one of the most beautiful destinations for practicing water sports.

 The largest island has the name of the country itself.
 The size of the island is approximately 246 km², and about 400,000 people are living there.
 Malta is a densely populated country.
 On this island, you will find most tourists and most places of interest.
 Tourism is responsible for the primary source of income.
 Almost a third of all income in the country comes from tourism.

 For example, where Madagascar is known for its flora and fauna, Malta is known for its beautiful rocks and cliffs.
-With 3 hours of flying you are already in this unforgettable place!
+With 3 hours of flying, you are already in this special place!
 During your sailing holiday, you can enjoy the stunning views that Malta has to offer.

 The sunny climate of Malta

 Malta naturally has a Mediterranean climate.
 The dry summers are typical of the country.
-As a result, it has a longer sailing season than most other countries.
+As a result, it has a more extended sailing season than most other countries.
 In the summer, Malta regularly has desert winds.
 Because of this wind, it can get hot in the summer months; this can last for days.
 Besides, there is little or no rain in this period.
-A large amount of sunny days with relatively small shower makes Malta an excellent location for your sailing holiday.
-You can often sail very pleasant even in October.
+A large amount of sunny days with a relatively small shower makes Malta an excellent location for your sailing holiday.
+You can often sail very pleasant, even in October.